Nichi Hodgson: Journalism career

-Hodgson is a regular commentator on Sky News and frequently dissects the papers on the Sky Sunrise Paper Review, where she is paired with the Telegraph's Brexit editor Asa Bennett (Hodgson is a vocal Remainer).
-She is also a regular guest on BBC3, BBC World News, BBC Radio 2 and 4, and Eamonn Holmes' TalkRadio show.
-Her documentary, 'Can Porn Be Ethical?' was broadcast on BBC Radio 4 in 2015, and she was a guest in an episode of Late Night Woman's Hour alongside Caitlin Moran in 2016.
-Her most recent radio documentary, 'Being Bisexual', was broadcast in July 2017 on the BBC World Service, for which she was short-listed for the DIVA Journalist of the Year 2018 award.
+Hodgson is a regular commentator on Sky News and has also reviewed the newspapers on Sky Sunrise.
+She was also a regular guest on BBC3, BBC World News, BBC Radio 2 and 4, and Eamonn Holmes' former TalkRadio show.
+Her documentary, Can Porn Be Ethical? was broadcast on BBC Radio 4 in 2015, and she was a guest in an episode of Late Night Woman's Hour alongside Caitlin Moran in 2016.
+Her radio documentary, Being Bisexual, was broadcast in July 2017 on the BBC World Service, for which she was short-listed for the DIVA Journalist of the Year 2018 award.

 In May 2018 she appeared on The Big Questions calling for a reinvention of sex robots, the use of tech to heal PTSD and trauma, and the potential care of elderly people with AI and robotic assistance.
-Hodgson currently writes for the Times business insert Raconteur on health and technology issues, and The Critic magazine on gender and mental health.
-Most recently she has contributed to ex-Head of BBC News James Harding's new launch, Tortoise Media.
+Hodgson has written for the Times business insert Raconteur on health and technology issues, and The Critic magazine on gender and mental health.
+From 2019, she contributed to ex-Head of BBC News James Harding's new launch, Tortoise Media.
 Topics covered include the future of contraception and the abuse facing LGBT+ people on dating apps.
-In July 2019 she appeared in episode two of Romesh Ranganathan's BBC One Show, The Ranganation.
+In July 2019 she appeared in episode two of Romesh Ranganathan's BBC One show, The Ranganation.
+In September 2021, Hodgson presented Why Bi? for Virgin Radio, a three-part series on bisexuality.

+As of September 2021, Hodgson has been a regular paper reviewer and debater on GB News.
+She has debated Mike Parry on the topic of food banks and Michael Portillo on Boris Johnson.
+Hodgson is currently writing a memoir about her experience of psychosis.

 Literary career

 Her first book, Bound To You, a BDSM memoir which she wrote in just six weeks, was published by Hodder & Stoughton in 2012.
 Her second book, The Curious History of Dating, was published by Little, Brown in January 2017.
 Spanning a three-hundred-year period, the book looks at the history of courtship and marriage from a feminist perspective, and includes the history of LGBT and mixed race relationships.
-A review in the Law Gazette described it as a 'pacy, intelligent and authoritative account with bags of wit'.
+A review in the Law Gazette described it as a "pacy, intelligent and authoritative account with bags of wit".

 Personal life

 She is bisexual.
 Hodgson got engaged to bar chain owner Ferdie Ahmed in January 2019 and married him at Marylebone Town Hall on 4 November 2020.
+In August 2022, Hodgson announced she was pregnant.
+In February 2023, she announced the birth of her daughter.